School Nutrition Charge Policy

 Notification of Negative Balances

 School nutrition staff will notify households of negative balances by either telephone, mail, or a letter sent home with students.
+Any communication related to school meal debt will be directed to the parent.

-The student’s household may be notified by email by My School Bucks software if the low balance notification is set up by parents through the website,www.myschoolbucks.com.
+The student’s household may be notified by email by My School Bucks software if the low balance notification is set up by parents through the website, www.myschoolbucks.com.

 Collection of Delinquent Charge Debt